zurutech/zurutech.github.io/_posts/2022-01-20-send-discord-gmail.md

 #### Triggers

 It’s the function that allows us to **perform a task when an event occurs**.
-In our cases, the task is to execute the functions in the scripting code, **when the Gsheet is updated**.
+In our cases, the task is to execute the functions in the scripting code, **when the GSheet is updated**.
 The if condition written in the script allows the user to run the function silently if the “sending” condition is not met.

 <div markdown="1" class="blog-image-container">